Oxygen Therapy: What Does It Help With?

 • respiratory failure,

-• post COVID-19 condition.
+• post-COVID-19 condition.

 • heart failure,

-• post-heart attack state,
+• post-heart attack condition,

 • hypertension,